benjaminkomen/placeholder-test/README.md

 This will first build and then run the application.
 A webserver will start listening on http://localhost:8080.

-Now you can navigate to http://localhost:8080/properties?id=10 which will return the specific property with property_id 10 or a 404 response if it cannot be found.
+Now you can navigate to http://localhost:8080/properties?id=10 or http://localhost:8080/properties/10 which will return the specific property with property_id 10 or a 404 response if it cannot be found.

 The database is preloaded with some sample data you can query:
 - a warehouse property with id 1
 - an office property with id 2
-- ...?

 ## Implementation notes
 I used the Kotlin framework Ktor (https://ktor.io/) which I had not used yet, but have heard of previously on conferences and twitter and this seemed like a good opportunity to try it.

+I used [this started project](https://github.com/raharrison/kotlin-ktor-exposed-starter) as a starting point, so I wouldn't have to reinvent the wheel from scratch.

+The `schema.sql` mentions foreign key constrains which make the foreign key relation between the four other tables than the Properties table and the Properties table, explicit.
+They safeguard against updating or deleting.
+I did not implement those, because my in-memory database implementation gave some errors when I tried to do.
+I don't think that's such a big deal, since it is more of an implementation detail of the database.

 ## Assignment instructions